yxlin/yxlin.github.io/_docs/cognitive-model/lba3.md

 parameter vector, we simulated a data set and fit such data set with the model to see if it could recover the values reasonably well.

 For now, we will show only the recovery study.
-We designated a true parameter vector.

 ```
 p.vector <- c(A = 1.25, B = .25, t0 = .2, mean_v.W = 2.5, mean_v.N = 1.5,